sfc-gh-DShaw98/SageMaker-to-Snowflake-Batch-Inference-Lab/lab_instructions/phase1_setup.md

 7. Once the space is ready, click Open JupyterLab

 **IMPORTANT: Always STOP your JupyterLab space when not actively working and DELETE it after completing the lab to avoid unnecessary charges.**
+**CAUTION:** After stopping and restarting the space, SageMaker may default to the **latest image version (e.g. 3.0.0)**.
+Be sure to manually switch the image back to **SageMaker Distribution 2.4.2** before continuing.
+This ensures compatibility with the lab steps.

 ### 1.2.4 Upload Required Files
 1. In JupyterLab, click the upload icon in the left sidebar